astroseandillon/astroseandillon.github.io/blog.md

 ## Blog 2
 For this blog, I like to think of the evolution of storing music.
+Music has always been a way of communication.
+However, capturing the sound of music is relatively recent.
+As time changes, so is the way we store music.
+We show here the evolution of music storage, and the progression from wax cylinders to spotify.

 #### Phonograph Cylinder (1896-1915) [source](https://en.wikipedia.org/wiki/Phonograph_cylinder)
 <img src="images/Edisongoldmoulded.jpg" width="200" >